 If your net worth isn’t growing as fast as you had hoped, the problem is usually an item that can be found in the debt column.
 That could be growing faster than your assets.
 It’s time to evaluate where you’re spending your money and determine the cause.

 Even though it is often a pain, you have to record how you spend your money on a weekly basis, if not daily for at least a month to see patterns and areas where there could be “leakage.”
-If you aren’t sure where you are spending all of your money each and every month, you can’t begin to develop a smart and intelligent plan for saving and investing for your future and your retirement.
+If you aren’t sure where you are spending all of your money every month, you can’t begin to develop a smart and intelligent plan for saving and investing for your future and your retirement.

 Tracking bills that are the same each month such as your mortgage or car payment is easy, it’s the other stuff that’s hard, because often you don’t think about it, such as gifts, going out for lunch and/or dinner, even entertainment, all those expenses add up to a lot.